abdfaizaan/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 1. In the Cloud Shell bash terminal, navigate to the folder for your preferred language.

 1. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
-Then enter the following command to run the application.
+Then, enter the following command to run the application.

     - **C#:** `dotnet run`

-      > **Note:** If you recieve any warning messages, you can ignore those and continue.
+      > **Note:** If you receive any warning messages, you can ignore those and continue.

     - **Python:** `python prompt-engineering.py`